 If the micro-environment is not optimum, yields may well be comparatively lower than with non-organic grows.
 This was certainly the case in the past; however, commercially-available organic fertilisers, growing media, and additives have improved greatly over the years, along with the understanding of how best to utilise them.

 One major new innovation in organic growing is the development of “super-soil”—a growing medium that has been painstakingly tweaked in order to contain exactly what cannabis needs to grow in abundance, without the need for fertiliser.
 With this method, you can give your plants nothing but water and achieve incredible results.

 Prepared mixes are commercially available; however, “super-soil” can be easily homemade from organic potting soil mixed with worm castings, blood meal, bone meal, guano, and various other additives.
-Preparing your own means you can develop the precise mix for your preferred strain; to get started, a step-by-step guide to the original recipe developed by underground growing legend Subcool can be found here.
+Preparing your own means you can develop the precise mix for your preferred strain.

 Giving your cannabis plants exactly what they need, down to the very last microbe in the soil, is a fundamental part of contemporary organic growing.
 Like any plant, cannabis has specific and highly complex requirements to grow optimally, and matching those requirements as accurately as possible allows your plants to achieve their full potential.

 Conventional nutrient systems are relatively simple in their make-up, containing just the basic nutrients required for cannabis to survive and grow.
 There are six essential macronutrients (nitrogen, phosphorus, potassium, calcium, sulphur, and magnesium) and six essential micronutrients (manganese, boron, copper, zinc, molybdenum, and iron) that are present in most nutrient mixes for cannabis.